 It has been established that cell immobilization enhances the viability of cultures.
 Cell immobilization on prebiotic supports and the use of the immobilized cells constitutes a challenge for food industry today.

-In this context, iFUNFoods project aims at the production of innovative foods with immobilized lactic acid bacteria (LAB) on natural prebiotic supports (dried nuts, cereals, fruits, etc) and study of their potential health effects on humans.
-It is therefore an ambitious 3-year research project focusing on scaling up innovative technological processes for the production of probiotic ingredients, evaluating their efficacy using animal models and confirming their beneficial properties by clinical trials.
+In this context, iFUNFoods project aims at the production of innovative foods with immobilized lactic acid bacteria (LAB) on natural prebiotic supports (dried nuts, cereals, fruits, etc) and study of their potential health effects on humans and is implemented under 7 Work Modules (Figure 1).It is therefore an ambitious 3-year research project focusing on scaling up innovative technological processes for the production of probiotic ingredients, evaluating their efficacy using animal models and confirming their beneficial properties by clinical trials.
 It is an integrated approach, aiming at isolating 'wild' type lactic acid bacteria from biological samples, such as traditionally fermented foods, evaluating and characterizing their potential health effects and then developing, evaluating and producing viable symbiotic food ingredients that will be able to enhance the viability of the probiotic strains, acting, thus, beneficially to the human health.

-Expected results
+Expected Results

-Τhe project is expected to contribute to the isolation of new 'wild' health-promoting lactic acid bacteria strains, the development of novel functional symbiotic ingredients suitable for use by the food industry, the validation of a biotechnological process for the industrial production of symbiotic ingredients, the enhancement of knowledge of the properties, benefits and production processes of probiotic micro-organisms, as well as enhancing the research, innovation and cooperation viewpoint between research organizations and the industry.
+Τhe project is expected to contribute to the isolation of new 'wild' type health-promoting lactic acid bacteria strains, the development of novel functional symbiotic ingredients suitable for use by the food industry, the validation of a biotechnological process for the industrial production of symbiotic ingredients, the enhancement of knowledge of the properties, benefits and production processes of probiotic micro-organisms, as well as enhancing the research, innovation and cooperation viewpoint between research organizations and the industry.

 The Research Group